 Can I read my spouse’s email?

 Intercepting your spouse’s email for use as evidence for a hearing may be illegal.
-It is a federal crime to intercept electronic mail while on route or after receipt.
+Interacting electronic mail while on route or after receipt is a federal crime.

 An exception to this rule is “consent.”
-If you share email account passwords with our spouse arguably you have given consent to the other spouse to intercept your emails.
+If you share email account passwords with our spouse, you have given consent to the other spouse to intercept your emails.
 In this situation the intercepted passwords may be admissible in court.

 However, if you have obtained your spouse’s password improperly it would be illegal to access your spouses email.